stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Handling More than One Column of Y Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default if :py:meth:`PlotFile.plot_xy` is given more than one column of y data, it will plot all of the data on a single y-axis scale.
+By default if :py:meth:`PlotMixin.plot_xy` is given more than one column of y data, it will plot all of the data on a single y-axis scale.
 If the y data to be plotted is not of a similar order of mangitude this can result in a less than helpful plot.

 .. plot:: samples/common_y_plot.py
    :include-source:

-The :py:meth:`PlotFile.plot_xy` method (and also the :py:meth:`PlotFile.plot` method when doing 2D plots) will take a keyword argument *multiple* that can offer a number of alternatives.
+The :py:meth:`PlotMixin.plot_xy` method (and also the :py:meth:`PlotMixin.plot` method when doing 2D plots) will take a keyword argument *multiple* that can offer a number of alternatives.
 If you have just two y columns, or the the second and subsequent ones can fit on a common scale, then a double-y axis plot might be appropriate.